 - 1. Explain why visual supports are used with students with ASD. - 2.
-Identify the functions visual supports may serve - 3.
-Illustrate a variety of visual supports for each function - 4.
-Describe how visual supports are used with students. - 5.
-Explain the paraeducator role in making visual supports for students
+Identify the functions visual supports may serve. - 3.
+Describe how visual supports are used with students with ASD. - 4.
+Explain the paraeducator's role in making visual supports for students with ASD.

-Module D: Structured Teaching (3:0 hours)
+Module D: Systematic Instruction (3:0 hours)